If you enjoy this article, please do me a solid and send it along to the veterans you know, and if you don’t know any, to a couple of friends.

 Older, less sophisticated B52s were deployed to Southeast Asia, where they flew bombing missions over North Vietnam out of bases on Okinawa, Guam, the Philippines, and Thailand.
 Armed with 70,000 pounds of iron bombs (conventional explosives), their missions lasted up to 13 hours, refueled in-flight by KC135 aerial tankers.

-Their mission was to refuel B52s from faraway bases.
+Their mission was to refuel B52s from bases across the Pacific Ocean.
 In-flight refueling is quite a sight and I’ve had a front-row seat from both planes.
-As crew chief, I’d fly on refueling missions, lying on my belly in the tail next to the KC135’s Boom Operator as he plugged into a bomber so close you could almost touch it.
-It’s scarier from the bomber side as the boom connects with a force that shakes the bomber and a metal-on-metal collision so alarmingly loud it sounds like the boom is coming through the roof,
+Here’s a 1:44 video of how it’s done.
+As KC135 crew chief, I’d fly on refueling missions, lying on my belly in the tail next to the KC135’s Boom Operator as he plugged into a bomber at more than 200 miles per hour.
+It’s scarier from the bomber side as the boom connects with a force that shakes the bomber and a metal-on-metal collision so alarmingly loud it sounds like the roof is coming off.

 Eager to serve in Vietnam for reasons still unclear to me, I was one of 24 chosen from thousands of volunteer applicants for training as English Language teachers.
 Training was at the U.S. Department of Defense Language Institute at Lackland AFB, where three years earlier we had been green kids at boot camp.
 This time around, we were amused by the newly-enlisted kids who would salute us wherever we went.